ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ### 'kdcchallenge' Parameter {#kdcchallenge}

-The 'kdcchallenge' parameter is an OPTIONAL parameter of response message returned from the authz-info endpoint at the RS, as defined in {{Section 5.10.1 of RFC9200}}.
+The 'kdcchallenge' parameter is an OPTIONAL parameter of the response message returned from the authz-info endpoint at the RS, as defined in {{Section 5.10.1 of RFC9200}}.
 This parameter contains a challenge generated by the RS and provided to the Client.

 In this specification and in application profiles building on it, the Client may use this challenge to prove possession of its own private key in the Join Request (see the 'client_cred_verify' parameter in {{gid-post}}).